aprilrpil/mms142-grouph-2022.github.io/article1.md

 Kurup, N. (2022, October 18).
 Clari5.
 Retrieved from [https://www.clari5.com/deepfake_frauds_will_banks_be_the_next_stop/](https://www.clari5.com/deepfake_frauds_will_banks_be_the_next_stop/)

 Lalla, V., Mitrani, A., & Harned, Z. (2022, June).
 Artificial Intelligence: Deepfakes in the entertainment industry.
 WIPO.
-Retrieved from [https://www.wipo.int/wipo_magazine/en/2022/02/article_0003.html ](https://www.wipo.int/wipo_magazine/en/2022/02/article_0003.html )
+Retrieved from [https://www.wipo.int/wipo_magazine/en/2022/02/article_0003.html](https://www.wipo.int/wipo_magazine/en/2022/02/article_0003.html)

+“The Biggest Trends in Deepfake Detection in 2022”.
+(2022, August 26).
+Inspired eLearning.
+Retrieved December 15, 2022, from [https://inspiredelearning.com/blog/the-biggest-trends-in-deepfake-detection-in-2022/#:~:text=Deepfakes%20are%20rapidly%20becoming%20a,to%20manipulate%20faces%20in%20videos](https://inspiredelearning.com/blog/the-biggest-trends-in-deepfake-detection-in-2022/#:~:text=Deepfakes%20are%20rapidly%20becoming%20a,to%20manipulate%20faces%20in%20videos)